• Contact Us

 The meta-package called ldap-auth-client will install all required packages for an ldap client (auth-client-config, ldap-auth-config, libnss-ldap and libpam-ldap)

-NSCD DESCRIPTION
+NSCD Description

-nscd caches libc-issued requests to the Name Service.
-If retrieving NSS data is fairly expensive, nscd is able to speed up consecutive access to the same data dramatically and increase overall system performance.
-Nscd should be run at boot time by /etc/init.d/nscd.
+NSCD caches libc-issued requests to the Name Service.
+If retrieving NSS data is fairly expensive, NSCD is able to speed up consecutive access to the same data dramatically and increase overall system performance.
+NSCD should be run at boot time by /etc/init.d/nscd.

-NSLCD DESCRIPTION
+NSLCD Description

-nslcd is a daemon that will do LDAP queries for local processes that want to do user, group and other naming lookups (NSS) or do user authentication, authorization or password modification (PAM).
+NSCLD is a daemon that will do LDAP queries for local processes that want to do user, group and other naming lookups (NSS) or do user authentication, authorization or password modification (PAM).

 LIBNSS-LDAPD

-Configures NSSwitch to Use LDAP by commenting out the following lines:
+Configures NSSwitch to use LDAP by commenting out the following lines:

 passwd: compat